Food System Country Profile - Better understanding food systems at country level

 1. Food system drivers

 Those are the major factors known to influence directly the activities or the actors of the food systems.
-They include factors such as technological innovations, climate change, growing concerns about food safety, population growth or urbanization and changes in life style.
+They include factors such as technological innovations, climate change, growing concerns about food safety, population growth or urbanization and changes in lifestyle.

 1. Food system actors and activities